Rats In Chicken Coop? 10 Ways To Banish Rodents From Your Chicken Coop For Good

-You might first want to reach for a rodent poison from the hardware store, or try making one yourself.
-Either way, this is a mistake; poisons can seriously endanger your chickens.
+You might first want to reach for a rodent poison from the hardware store or try making one yourself.
+Either way, this is a mistake; poisons can seriously endanger your chickens (1).

-- Remember that chickens have voracious appetites, and will eat almost anything, including poisons.
+- Chickens have voracious appetites and will eat almost anything, including poisons.

-- Keep in mind that chickens will also potentially play with a dead rodent that may have been poisoned, thus spreading the poison to other chickens.
+- Chickens will also potentially play with a dead rodent that may have been poisoned, thus spreading the poison to other chickens.